 Word study is an integral part of literacy instruction.
-It helps students to develop their reading, writing and speaking skills.
 You probably already provide direct instruction in word study, but we often underestimate the amount of practice students need to master these skills.
+In his book, A Fresh Look at Phonics, Wiley Blevins states that after a new skill is introduced, it should be reviewed for the next four to six weeks.
 Having a word study center is the perfect way to give students the review they need to master the phonics skills you have taught.

 2. Independent Reading Center

 The independent reading center is probably just what you imagine!
 Students read independently, practice decoding, work on their fluency, and widen their vocabulary.

 Sound simple?
 It is!
 But it’s also important and meaningful.
 The Science of Reading tells us that effective instruction follows the “I do, We do, You do” model.
 This means that after explicit instruction and plenty of opportunities to practice new skills with you, students need time to practice and apply these skills on their own.
 Independent reading offers students the opportunity to independently and authentically practice and apply the reading skills you have taught.
 Application is how skills stick.